RiturajJha/In_Out_func/README.md

 # In_Out_func
-Simple input and output and functions intro
+Simple programs to do input and output
+Simple program to introduce functions